 Clinog and Clydno have been identified as the same person.
 The former name is said to be a corruption of the latter.
 Also, the two names share the same cognomen, which means Edinburgh.
 However, their pedigrees indicate they were not the same individual as the following table, which uses the manuscript form of their names, illustrates.
-Clinog was a generation earlier than Clydno.
+Clinog was three generations earlier than Clydno.

 (Three other sons of Cynwyd Cynwydion who are mentioned in BGG 3 have not been included in the above table .)

 The name Macsen Wledig has been applied to two distinct persons.
-The first individual appears in gen. -8 of H3859 2 as Maxim gulecic, see Why Bartrum’s dating ….
-He also appears in H3859 4 as Maxim guletic and in BGG 11 as Maxen Wledic.
+The first individual appears in gen. -8 of HG 2b as Maxim gulecic, see Why Bartrum’s dating ….
 I believe this individual can be identified with the Roman emperor Constantius Chlorus as explained in the above link.

 The Pen.
 16 version of The Dream of Maxen Wledig only describes the story up to his stay in Britain.
 The version in Pen.
 4 of the White Book of Rhydderch speaks about his return to Rome, but this continuation is actually referring to the second Macsen.

 This is the Western Roman emperor Magnus Maximus born c.
-335. He appears in gen. -5 as in the follwing fragment from JC20 13.
+335. He appears in gen. -5 as in the following fragment from JC 13.